|

 Medications

 Travelers' diarrhea is the most common travel-related ailment.
 The cornerstone of prevention is food and water precautions, as outlined below.
 All travelers should bring along an antibiotic and an antidiarrheal drug to be started promptly if significant diarrhea occurs, defined as three or more loose stools in an 8-hour period or five or more loose stools in a 24-hour period, especially if associated with nausea, vomiting, cramps, fever or blood in the stool.
-A quinolone antibiotic is usually prescribed: either ciprofloxacin (Cipro)(PDF) 500 mg twice daily or levofloxacin (Levaquin) (PDF) 500 mg once daily for a total of three days.
+A quinolone antibiotic is usually prescribed: either ciprofloxacin (Cipro)(PDF) 500 mg twice daily or levofloxacin (Levaquin) 500 mg once daily for a total of three days.
 Quinolones are generally well-tolerated, but occasionally cause sun sensitivity and should not be given to children, pregnant women, or anyone with a history of quinolone allergy.
 Alternative regimens include a three day course of rifaximin (Xifaxan) 200 mg three times daily or azithromycin (Zithromax) 500 mg once daily.
 Rifaximin should not be used by those with fever or bloody stools and is not approved for pregnant women or those under age 12.
 Azithromycin should be avoided in those allergic to erythromycin or related antibiotics.
 An antidiarrheal drug such as loperamide (Imodium) or diphenoxylate (Lomotil) should be taken as needed to slow the frequency of stools, but not enough to stop the bowel movements completely.
 Diphenoxylate (Lomotil) and loperamide (Imodium) should not be given to children under age two.

 Most cases of travelers' diarrhea are mild and do not require either antibiotics or antidiarrheal drugs.
 Adequate fluid intake is essential.